bdnorris/scroll-detection-jquery-plugin/README.md

 ### Caveats

-The script hasn't been throughly tested in a production environment yet.
-Stay tuned for any necessary changes, and likely name changes and setup option changes.
-I also hope to un-jquery it someday to allow it work anywhere.
+The script hasn't yet been throughly tested in a production environment.
+Stay tuned for any necessary changes, likely name changes and setup option changes.
+I also hope to un-jquery it someday to allow it to work anywhere.

-I also realize calling this a "plugin" is probably misleading, in that it does not actually extend jQuery and is not a new, chain-able, method, merely a script with jQuery as a dependency.
-Will revisit the name as well.
+I also realize calling this a "plugin" is probably misleading, in that it does not actually extend jQuery and is not a new, chain-able, method——merely a script with jQuery as a dependency.
+I will revisit the name as well.